eficode-academy/istio-katas/002-deployment-patterns.md

 - Add the `weight` fields in in `name-virtual-service.yaml` to distribute traffic between `name-v1` and `name-v2`

-- Use the version app graph in Kiali to observe the traffic flow.
+- Observe the traffic flow with Kiali

 - In a **new** terminal pass the header `x-test: use-v3` to `scripts/loop-query.sh`